artakhak/JsonQL/JsonQL/README.md

 - Result of query above can be found here: [Result.json](https://github.com/artakhak/JsonQL/blob/main/JsonQL.Demos/Examples/IQueryManagerExamples/SuccessExamples/ResultAsObject/SalariesOfAllEmployeesInAllCompaniesAsReadOnlyListOfDoubles/Result.json)
 - Example classes and JSON files for this example can be found [here](https://github.com/artakhak/JsonQL/blob/main/JsonQL.Demos/Examples/IQueryManagerExamples/SuccessExamples/ResultAsObject/SalariesOfAllEmployeesInAllCompaniesAsReadOnlyListOfDoubles)

-## JsonQL queries of JSON Files with Result Converted to JSON structure
+## JsonQL Queries of JSON Files with Result Converted to JSON structure

 - The interface [JsonQL.Query.IQueryManager](https://github.com/artakhak/JsonQL/blob/main/JsonQL/Query/IQueryManager.cs) and its extensions are used to query one or more JSON files using a JsonQL query expression.
 - The result is converted to [JsonQL.Query.IJsonValueQueryResult](https://github.com/artakhak/JsonQL/blob/main/JsonQL/Query/IJsonValueQueryResult.cs).